 It depends.
 In most cases, getting sperm or vaginal fluids on intact skin won’t result in STD transmission.
 But if infected fluids touch any open sores, wounds, cuts, or other lesions, it could lead to STD transmission.

-In addition to having safe sex, dental dams, and/or finger cots to make handjobs safe.
+In addition to having safe sex, you should use condoms, dental dams, and/or finger cots to make handjobs safe.
 You and your partner should also get tested regularly for STDs to further reduce the risk of STD transmission.
 You can learn about at-home STD testing at STDWatch.com.

 Can I get genital herpes on my hands from fingering someone during an outbreak? - plannedparenthood.org